technomancy7/netcrawler/README.md

 #Takes optional constructor arg to define the user-agent that the site sees.
 ddg = DuckDuckGo()
 data = ddg.search('python')
-#returns a dict of search results, dict contains keys for snippets, urls, titles
+#returns a list of search results, each entry is a dict contains keys for description, url, title

 data = ddg.get('steve buscemi')
 #returns a dict of information about a person, game, movie etc using DDG's Instant Answers API